APOORVA790/webcult/README.md

 # webcult

-creating a  dynamic page for product descriptions, current state of product, technical and non technical details and full fledged description of product functionality
+creating a  dynamic page for product descriptions, current state of product, technical and non technical details and full fledged description of product functionality,link to be provided after publishing on github.io